 A CRC is similar to an SC.
 The judge is trying to determine how close you are to dotting your i’s and crossing your t’s (i.e., finalizing your divorce).

 Judges are often more hands-on with CRCs, creating an actual plan for you to reach a settlement.
 If you’re curious about the purpose of a CRC and want to learn more, check out Family Code section 2451.

 However, the most important thing to know is that you need not be afraid.
 Although a CRC is an inconvenience, it’s not something you must extensively prepare for.
 Just be ready to share with the judge the status of your divorce.

 Related: How to Prepare for Online Court

-Bottom line: Unless your case is really contentious or complicated, you should expect that your SC will be relatively straightforward and more of a formality.
-The more you have completed in Steps 1-3, the less likely it is that you will have to attend Court again!
+Bottom line: Unless your case is highly contentious or complicated, expect your SC to be relatively straightforward and more of a formality.
+The more you have completed of Steps 1, 2, and 3, the less likely you will have to attend court again.